mailwatch/mailwatch-install-script/README.md

 The MailWatch Install Script provides a convenient method to install MailWatch in a standard configuration across a variety of platforms.

+ * To start a full setup run setup.sh (includes database setup)
+ * To only configure the sql database run setup.scripts/mysql/mailwatch-mysql-database-setup.sh
+ * To change or create the admin user for the gui run setup.scripts/mailwatch/mailwatch-setup-admin.sh